 - Test Plan

 - Test Scenario

 Let's discuss each of these in brief:

-- Test Plan: Test plans provide the outline strategy which will be implemented for testing the application, and the resources which will be needed are also described, It also holds the details about in under which environment test will be performed.
+- Test Plan: Test plans provide the outline strategy which will be implemented for testing the application, and the resources which will be needed are also described; it also holds the details about in under which environment test will be performed.

-- Test Case: Test cases engage in collected steps and conditions with inputs which can be implemented at the time of testing.
+- Test Case: Test cases engage in collected steps and conditions with inputs that can be implemented at the time of testing.
 This activity focuses on making sure whether a product went through a set of tests or fails by any means such as functionality or other aspects.
 Many types of test cases are being checked during testing.
 These are:

 - Functional test cases